hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 changes, but sometimes they are old treasures that I really like.

 I spend quite a bit of time working on my [dotfiles][STATE].
-The nicer the environment the easier it is to work.
-Since the beginning of the year I have made 63 commits, bringing the total to 292 since I started the keeping dotfiles since March 2012.
+The nicer the environment, the easier it is to work.
+Since the beginning of the year, I have made 63 commits, which brings my total to 292 since March 2012.

 <a href="{{ site.url }}/static/img/stateofthedotfiles-2014.jpg">